Find similar products:

 If a child under 12 accidentally uses or swallows some of this medicine, take them to casualty immediately.
 Take the medicine and this leaflet with you.
 Nicotine ingestion by a child may cause severe poisoning.

-Effects related to stopping smoking (nicotine withdrawal)
+Effects related to stopping smoking/vaping (nicotine withdrawal)

-You may experience unwanted effects because by stopping smoking you have reduced the amount of nicotine you are taking.
+You may experience unwanted effects because by stopping smoking/vaping you have reduced the amount of nicotine you are taking.
 You may also experience these effects if you use too few sprays before you are ready to reduce your nicotine intake.

 These effects include: